BluBracket/confluence-risk-scanner/README.md

-# Confluence Cloud Risk Scanner
+# Confluence Risk Scanner

-The easiest way to scan Atlassian Confluence Cloud for secrets, PII, and non-inclusive language.
+The easiest way to scan Atlassian Confluence Cloud/Server for secrets, PII, and non-inclusive language.

 This fully-functional solution uses the BluBracket CLI to do the risk detection heavy lifting, combined with open-source helper code written in Python to interact with CLI.